tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.5"}}

-Update Party in `both/interfaces/party.interface.ts` to include `public: boolean`;
+Update Party in `both/models/party.model.ts` to include `public: boolean`;

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.6"}}

-Change the `PartiesFormComponent` and its `addParty` method particularly to reflect changes on the UI;
+Change the initial data on the server in `parties.ts` to contain the `public` field as well:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.7"}}

-Change the initial data on the server in `parties.ts` to contain the `public` field as well:
+Now, let's add the public field to our Form declaration:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.8"}}